Final NWP Glances: 1992-99 — Now just a tourist in southern Africa

 Docks and boats at Rathbun.
 Left: Pulling a boat out before winter; middle: Bwalya supervising; right: Bwalya as a super-expert mechanic.

 Miscellaneous photos of Iowa and Alabama.
 Bwalya especially enjoyed hunting deer near Rathbun, which were so many that they were a menace in this rural area of southern Iowa.
 While in Iowa Fred and Sue Morton visited Rathbun and I also visited then.
-(They are now in Botswana.)
+(They now live in Gaborone, Botswana.)
 I later visited Alabama to see my cousins, the Wrights the year after my final Rathbun pictures.

 Large memorial celebration.
 In January 1997, Mteto and I sponsored a large party as a memorial to Zindi and other friends.
 It would our last, joint, large happy celebration with New York and southern African friends before Mteto died in 2006.